Structural Complexities of Matching Mechanisms: Joint Verification Complexity

-The concurrent representation protocols in \autoref{sec:compression-complexity} are in some sense reminiscent of nondeterministic protocols: the mechanism designer posts a certificate $C$ that all applicants can see, and we are not concerned with how the mechanism designer found the certificate $C$.
+To give exposition, we observe that the concurrent representation protocols in \autoref{sec:compression-complexity} are in some sense reminiscent of nondeterministic protocols: the mechanism designer posts a certificate $C$ that all applicants can see, and we are not concerned with how the mechanism designer found the certificate $C$.
 However, the goal of these protocols is different than traditional nondeterministic protocols in computer science: the protocols of \autoref{sec:compression-complexity} only aim to describe a matching to the applicants, not to verify that the matching is correct.
-We now enhance \autoref{def:representation-protocol} to investigate the prospect of additionally verifying the matching.
+In this section, we investigate the prospect of additionally verifying the correctness of the matching in the model of \autoref{sec:protocol-models}.

+To begin, we illustrate by example why our representations do not suffice to verify the matching.
+Consider the representation protocol of $\DA$ in \autoref{thrm:representing-DA}.
+Now, suppose that the mechanism designer deviates and posts cutoffs that are so high that no applicant is matched to any institution.
+The outcome is certainly not stable.
+However, no applicant will even be able to tell that some institution is under-subscribed (let alone that the matching is unstable) from only the cutoffs, the priorities, and her own preferences.